 Sumburgh played a significant role during the 2nd World War.
 The Sumburgh Head lighthouse, from 1939, being the location of one of Britains naval and air defence radar stations.
 During World War 2 the North Sea was the favoured route to the Atlantic for enemy shipping and submarines.
 The radar station at Sumburgh played a crucial role in detecting enemy naval and air presence in the area.

 On April 8th 1940, the evening of the German invasion of Norway, 60 Luftwaffe bombers took off from Germany.
 Their target being destruction of the British home fleet at Scapa Flow.
-The raid was detected by Sub-Lieutenant George Clifford Evans who was based at the Sumburgh radar station 100 miles north of Scapa Flow.
-This allowed an advanced warning to be raised and the raid was repelled.
+The raid was detected by Sub-Lieutenant George Clifford Evans.
+He was based at the Sumburgh radar station 100 miles north of Scapa Flow.
+Thus an advanced warning was raised.
+As a result the raid was repelled.

 You can find out more about Sumbugh Head and it’s history at http://www.sumburghhead.com/.